smortezah/smashpp/README.md

             show version
 ```

-To see the options for Smash++ Visualizer, type:
+To explore the options available for the Smash++ Visualizer, enter the following command:

 ```bash
 ./smashpp viz